 What Happens if you Don’t Want Your Domain Name Anymore?

 Suffering a little buyer’s remorse?
 It happens.
 Sometimes inspiration strikes and you make decisions without really thinking about it.

 If that happened with your domain name and what seemed great three days ago no longer sounds so hot, it’s not difficult to fix.
 There are several aftermarket sites where you can sell your no-longer-needed domain name and they usually only charge a small percentage of the sale.

-To learn more about hosting a site with InMotion check out our various hosting options and services at our home page!
+To learn more about hosting a site with InMotion, check out our web hosting options and services at our home page!